Autism Awareness Month

 Infographic: Autism Awareness Month

-We take a look at Autism Awareness Month, what it is about, when it was started and how everyone can do their bit to raise awareness about autism.
+April is Autism Awareness Month, which is why we’re going to take a look at what it is about, when it was started, and how everyone can do their bit to raise awareness about autism.

 This amazing infographic was given to Lighthouse by Andy Mohr Toyota.
 The infographic shows the importance of Autism Awareness Month and how to #LightItUpBlue!